 Advising Frequently Asked Questions (FAQ)

-1. In order to receive a minor in French, German or Spanish, a student only has to take three (9 hours) upper level classes (3000 or 4000) past 2050.
-I recommend that these students come by my office (LANG 101-F) in order to find out what classes are best for them after 2050 and for me to add the minor to their records in EIS.
-Although we don't have a "form" to fill out to declare a minor, I want students to let their major advisor know that they have a minor in French, German, Spanish, etc.
+- In order to receive a minor in French, German, or Japanese a student only has to take three (9 hours) upper level classes (3000 or 4000) past 2050.
+Students can consult with the World Languages advisor to find out what classes are best for them after 2050.
+Although we don't have a "form" to fill out to declare a minor, students must let their major advisor know that they have a minor in French, German, Japanese, etc.

-5. A foreign language major can transfer credit to UNT for taking up to five advanced level classes (15 hours) taken at another four-year university (first being approved by College of Arts & Sciences and our department) or a pre-approved study abroad program.
+- A foreign language major can transfer credit to UNT for taking up to five advanced level classes (15 hours) taken at another four-year university (first being approved by College of Liberal Arts & Social Sciences and our department) or a pre-approved study abroad program.

 - Students who are native speakers of a language that is not offered in our department can take a proficiency exam to earn a waiver for required language courses, as long as it is approved by their major program.
 Please see the Resources section for detailed information about proficiency testing.